- Partnership Projects

 All this features allow offering the customer more capacity, flexibility and interference immune product, currently not available in the European market.

-An on-board unit which provides the multibeam, enhanced with dual-polarization and extended bandwidth capability for the required G/T, with the pointing, nulling and shaping capability, in one hand and will perform interferences detection in the other hand.
+An on-board unit which provides the multibeam, enhanced with dual-polarization and extended bandwidth capability for the required G/T, with the pointing, nulling and shaping capability, and will perform interferences detection and beamhopping.

 An on-ground unit to control the antenna system and also to process interference information in order to mitigate them properly, and to fully exploit the system features.